midoBB/Readeck/src/docs/src/en/bookmark-list.md

 Archive
 : The bookmarks you marked as archived.

-Favourites
+Favorites
-: The bookmarks you marked as favourite.
+: The bookmarks you marked as favorite.

 Once you start saving pages, you'll see the following additional links: